 The Social Media Strategist by Christopher Barger.
 Warts and all account of how to get a company-wide social media programme off the ground.
 Contains an excellent account of General Motors’ use of social media to respond to its Chapter 11 bankruptcy in 2009.

 Trust Me, I’m Lying by Ryan Holiday.
 A fascinating and unedifying glimpse into the inner workings of Buzzfeed, Gawker and other blogs upending the plate tectonics of the news industry.
 A compelling read if you’re wondering why certain kinds of news stories seem to appear out of nowhere and why they can be so difficult to manage.

-In addition, there is my modest contribution to the canon:
+In addition, there is this modest contribution to the canon:

 Managing Online Reputation by Charlie Pownall.
 Draws on in-depth interviews with social and environmental activists, media and IP lawyers, IT security, digital forensics, emergency response and search engine marketing professionals to determine how companies should respond to and plan for a variety of hostile online incidents.